 (b.
 1913 - d.
+2006)

-2006) mastered the intricate skills of this exciting game as well as the countless fans who find it a constructive way to spend their leisure hours.
+observance focuses on the champions who have mastered the intricate skills of this exciting game as well as the countless fans who find it a constructive way to spend their leisure hours.
 For both professional and amateurs, chess is a game that sharpens the mind, tests human faculties and encourages healthy competition.
 It has captivated the attention of players and spectators worldwide and will continue to do so as long as competition and excellence challenge mankind.

+JAMES (JIMMY) CARTER

+Thirty-ninth President of the United States (Democrat) In Office January 20, 1977 - January 20, 1981

+Known chess player.

-JAMES (JIMMY) CARTER Thirty-ninth President of the United States (Democrat) In Office January 20, 1977 - January 20, 1981 Known chess player According to a Christian Science Monitor article from December 12, 1988, Jimmy Carter wanted to become a chess expert after he left the White House.
-He bought several chess books and a computer chess program, but he had difficulty mastering the game.
+According to the ChristianScience Monitor from December 12, 1988, he wanted to become a chess expert after he left the White House.
+He bought several chess books and a computer chess program but he had difficulty mastering the game.
 Carter stated, "I found that I don't have any particular talent for chess.
 I hate to admit it, but that's a fact."

 (b.
-1924) Carter's National Security Advisor, Zbigniew Brzezinski (1928-2017), was an avid chess player who played Menachem Begin (1913-1992), Prime Minister of the State of Israel, at the Camp David Accords in 1978.
+1924) Carter's National Security Advisor, Zbigniew Brzezinski, was an avid chess player who played Menachem Begin, Prime Minister of the State of Israel, at Camp David Accords in 1978.
 In 1993, Carter hand-carved a chess set and auctioned it for charity through the Carter Center.
-Saudi Arabia's Prince Bandar (b.
-1949) bin Sultan paid \$102,300 (\$92,000, plus the buyer's premium) for the set.
-In his book, Virtues of Aging (1998), Carter wrote, "Like golf or chess, fly fishing offers a never-ending challenge to improve skills, practice, and knowledge."
-In 1977, Jack Carter, Jimmy and Rosalynn's oldest son, wrote a letter to the US Chess Federation (USCF, today US Chess).
-Jack was answering a letter sent by USCF Life Member Irwin W. Fisk who had asked the 1976 presidential and vice presidential candidates if they played chess.
+Saudi Arabia's Prince Bandar bin Sultan paid \$102,300 (\$92,000, plus the buyer's premium) for the set.
+In his book, Virtues of Aging, Carter wrote, "Like golf or chess, fly fishing offers a never-ending challenge to improve skills, practice, and knowledge."
+In 1977, Jack Carter, Jimmy & Rosalynn's oldest son, wrote a letter to the U.S. Chess Federation.
+Jack was answering a letter sent by USCF Life Member Irwin W. Fisk who had asked the 1976 Presidential and Vice Presidential candidates if they played chess.
 Jack Carter wrote, "Mr. Fisk, I am Jack Carter, Jimmy's oldest son.
 My father at one time played chess and in fact taught me to play some 20 years ago.
 I presumed he played some in the Navy and not much after he got back to Plains in 1953.
-His interest sparked mine, and many years later I played tournament chess at about a 1600 level.
+His interest sparked mine and many years later I played tournament chess at about a 1600 level.
 He hasn't played with me since he thought he might lose.
 Sorry about the delay but we are busy.
 Jack Carter."
-In 2005, Carter was invited to participate in the Chess for Peace event with President Mikhail Gorbachev (1931-present) and former World Chess Champion Anatoly Karpov (b.1951), but he had a busy schedule and could not participate.
+In 2005, Carter was invited to participate in the Chess for Peace event with President Mikhail Gorbachev and former World Chess Champion, Anatoly Karpov, but had a busy schedule and could not participate.
 He wrote the following letter to a FIDE (World Chess Organization) Organizer, dated September 6, 2005: To Dr. Mikhail Korenman, Thank you for your invitation to participate in the Chess for Peace event at the Anatoly Karpov International School of Chess in Lindsborg, Kansas.
 I appreciate the opportunity to share in this important project with President Gorbachev.
 Unfortunately, previous commitments with The Carter Center make it impossible for me to be with you on October 29, 2005.
 I am grateful for your hard work to promote peace.
 Please accept my best wishes for a successful event.
 Sincerely, Jimmy Carter.
 RONALD REAGAN Fourtieth President of the United States (Republican) In Office January 20, 1981 - January 20, 1989 Did not play chess.

-Reagan sent a letter of congratulations to U.S. Chess Hall of Fame inductee Victor Palciauskas (b.1941), who won the 10th World Correspondence Chess Championship in 1984.
+Reagan sent a letter of congratulations to Victor Palciauskas of the United States, who won the 10th World Correspondence Chess Championship in 1984.

 (b.
 1911 - d.
 2004)

 GEORGE H.W.
 BUSH

 Fourty-first President of the United States (Republican) In Office January 20, 1989 - January 20, 1993

-Did not play chess.
+Does not play chess.